 Cosmopolitan genus of c.
 325 species (Aedo 2017), occurring in cool temperate regions and at high altitudes in tropical areas; 10–30 native and 7–8 naturalised species.

-Aedo (2017) cites a single collection (Tilden 687) from the early 1900's of Geranium obtusisepalum (specimens held at F, G, K), collected from Point Lonsdale, Victoria, noting that this is a surprising locality given that the species typically occurs at elavations of 1340-1520 in the ACT and NSW.
-The label associated with that specimen may have been a result of a mix up of labels at some stage, and given the uncertainty of the correct location, the species is excluded from the Victorian flora.
+Aedo (2017) cites a single collection (Tilden 687) from the early 1900's of Geranium obtusisepalum (specimens held at F, G, K), collected from Point Lonsdale, Victoria, noting that this is a surprising locality given that the species typically occurs at elavations of 1340-1520 m in the ACT and NSW.
+It is possible that the associated label had been misplaced from another specimen, and given the uncertainty of the correct location, the species is excluded from the Victorian flora.
 G. obtusisepalum is closely related to G. retrorsum and G. solanderi.
 These three species share a distinctive, turnip-shaped rootstock.
 G. obtusisepalum is characterised by 1-flowered cymules, and sepals with a very short mucro..
 Both G. retrorsum and G. solanderi have 2-flowered cymules, and a conspicuous sepal mucro.
 G. obtusisepalum differs from G. sp.
 1 (which also has a turnip-shaped rootstock, and very short (or absent) sepal mucro) in that G. sp.
 1 can have either 1 or 2-flowered cymules and the petals are longer 10–12 mm long in G. sp.
 1 (4–6.2 mm long in G. obtusisepalum).

 Aedo, C. (2017).
 Revision of Geranium (Geraniaceae) in the western and central Pacific area, Systematic Botany Monographs 102: 1-240.